SpeciesFileGroup/taxonifi/README.md

 taxonifi
 ========
 There will always be "legacy" taxonomic data that needs shuffling around.
 The taxonifi gem is a suite of general purpose tools that act as a middle layer for data-conversion purposes (e.g. migrating legacy taxonomic databases).
-It's first application was to convert DwC-style data downloaded from EoL into a Species File.
+Its first application was to convert DwC-style data downloaded from EoL into a Species File.
 The code is well documented in unit tests, poke around to see if it might be useful.
 In particular, if you've considered building a collection of regular expressions particular to biodiversity data look at the Tokens code and related tests.

 Overall, the goal is to provide well documented (and unit-tested) coded that is broadly useful, and vanilla enough to encourage other to fork and hack on their own.